dilawar/chidiya/index.markdown

 ## How to use this program

+### Build the application

 Since it is a cython program, you need to build the application using `setup.py` file.
 You would need cython installed on your system.

     $ python setup.py build_ext --inplace

 If this step was successful, then you can now start using this application.

-This should compile the cython files.
+### Run the application

 The entry point of chidiya is `main.py` file.
 You will get a detailed description if you execute the following:

     $ python main.py --help